SublimeLinter/SublimeLinter/docs/installation.rst

 First install PackageControl and then see its `usage <https://packagecontrol.io/docs/usage>`_, which explains how to install packages to SublimeText.

-Plugins are listed on `PackageControl <https://packagecontrol.io/search/SublimeLinter>`_.
+`Plugins <https://packagecontrol.io/search/SublimeLinter>`_ are listed on PackageControl.
 Most plugins depend on command line programs to be installed on your system, be sure to read the installation instructions for each linter plugin you install.